 Under Federal Law, qualified transportation fringe benefits consist of:

-In December, 2015, federal law equalized the maximum monthly amounts eligible for tax breaks for qualified parking and mass transit benefits.
-The 2018 federal monthly maximum for qualified transportation fringe benefits is $260 per month, per employee for any one, or combination of, commuter highway vehicle transportation and transit passes, as well as $260 per month, per employee for qualified parking.
+The 2018 federal monthly maximum for qualified transportation fringe benefits is $260 per month, per employee for anyone, or combination of, commuter highway vehicle transportation and transit passes, as well as $260 per month, per employee for qualified parking.

 (Note: the federal maximum will be adjusted annually to reflect cost-of-living by the IRS before the beginning of the year)